tytydraco/yessleep/out/Someone_keeps_leaving_letters_on_my_door.md

 “Good, Listen to me, I need you to drive out of town, Throw your phone out of the window somewhere along the way, I need you to withdraw as much money as you can, and I need you to check into the Saltwater Motel alright?
-Ask for room 203.”I opened my mouth to say something but before I could even get my words out he stopped me, putting his hand over my mouth as he stared into my eyes with a more intense gaze than he had ever had.
+Ask for room 203. ”I opened my mouth to say something but before I could even get my words out he stopped me, putting his hand over my mouth as he stared into my eyes with a more intense gaze than he had ever had.